-The hose bibbs are the old style that must be protected during freezing weather.
+The hose bibb at the east side is the old style that must be protected during freezing weather.
 This can be accomplished either by installing a foam cap over the bibb or by shutting off the water supply at the indoor gate valve opposite the bibb and then opening the bibb to allow the water to drain out.